YNPN CHICAGO EXECUTIVE BOARD

 AIDA KAJS (SHE/HERS)

 Outside of work, she loves to read (you can follow her book Instagram @sharedlibrary) and travel as much as she can.
-She was awarded a lifetime membership in Alpha Phi Omega in 2017, and has been a Girl Scout since she was 7.
 Most Sundays, you can find her singing in the worship band at Urban Village Church in Edgewater.

 LEADERSHIP INSTITUTE CHAIR